 Our God is the one true God.
 Our God wants you to know Him, and specifically, to know Him as your Father who loves you dearly.

 Jesus declared to his disciples and to us,

-Our God wants us to know him, and specifically, to know him as our Father.
-Jesus said that when we know him we get to know God the Father.
+When you know Jesus, you get to know God the Father.
 Since that time, everyone who trusts in Jesus for salvation turns from substitute gods to the true and living God (1 Thessalonians 1:9).
 The way is open to know Him.
 But how do you get to know God?
 And more than that, how do you learn to trust Him as your Father?

 Trusting God as Your Father

 There is a lot of junk out there about God.
 And your view of God strongly influences your faith in Him.
 Jesus taught us to think of God as our Father in heaven, someone who is trustworthy.
 But your concept of father strongly influences your trust in God.

 What kind of father did you have?
 Loving and kind or a domineering tyrant?
 Someone who cared for your needs or neglected you?
 Do you think of God as a resident policeman?
 Or is He a grand old man who is more like Santa Claus fulfilling your wishes?
 Involved in human lives or distant?
 Do you think of Him as someone so perfect and demanding of perfection from you to the point that you could never please Him?